China’s Lantern Festival: A Guide to China's Age-Old Celebration

 Experience the festivities for yourself!

-Even if you aren’t in China, you may still be able to experience the holiday for yourself thanks to the growing popularity of Lantern Festival events in cities around the world.
+Even if you aren’t in China, you may still be able to experience the holiday thanks to Lantern Festival events in cities around the world.

-If you're interested in finding out more about Chinese holidays and traditions, then check out our articles on some other festivals with a long history like the Chinese Summer Solstice or Teachers' Day.
+If you're interested in learning more about Chinese traditions, see our Chinese holidays hub, or explore other smaller festivals like the Chinese Summer Solstice or Teachers' Day.

-If you're feeling stumped about what to buy your Chinese friends during the holidays, you can also check out our Chinese gift recommendations.
+If you're feeling stumped about what to buy your Chinese friends during the holidays, see our Chinese gift recommendations.

 Happy Lantern Festival!